xycxz/xycxz.github.io/_posts/2025-07-31-mysql-docker.md

 This will create a new database that the created user will have full privileges on.
 We also need to make sure that `Host name` is set to `Any host`, since this allows the application container to connect from the Docker network.
 In production, it's safer to restrict access to specific IPs or use `localhost` where possible.

-Let's login with this user now and create the tables needed in the database.
+Let's login with this user now and create the table needed in the database.
 I will be creating a `users` table that will consist of two columns: one holding the username, and the other one its password.
 For that, we will select the corresponding database and create the table:

 ![creating_db_1.png](creating_db_1.png)